mlaveaux/merc/tools/mcrl2/README.md

 By default this will build in dev or debug mode, and a release build can be obtained by passing --release.
-Note that it is necessary to run `git submodule update` after switching branches or pulling from the remote whenever any of the modules have been changed.
+Note that it is necessary to run `git submodule update --init` after switching branches or pulling from the remote whenever any of the modules have been changed.

 # Overview